snehilvj/dmc-docs/docs/overlay/overlay.md

 ### Usage

 `Overlay` takes 100% width and height of its parent container by default.
-When the `fixed` prop is set, it takes 100% width and height of the viewport instead.
+When the `fixed=True` prop is set, it takes 100% width and height of the viewport instead.

 Set `color` and `backgroundOpacity` props to change `Overlay` background-color.